 SELECT MILK SETS ANOTHER HIGH STANDARD WITH SIKA FLOORING

 When Select Milk formed in 1994, it consisted of a group of dairy farmers focused on “Setting a Higher Standard” for quality milk production.
 These high standards again came into play when Select Milk was choosing a flooring system for the production area of its new state-of-the-art dairy processing facility in Littlefield, Texas.
-Select Milk partnered with Continental Dairy Facilities to build this plant, which will process over four million pounds of milk per day, producing dry milk powders, condensed milk, cream and butter.
+Select Milk partnered with Continental Dairy Facilities to build this plant, which will process over four million pounds of milk per day, producing dry milk powders, condensed milk, cream, and butter.

-“For this new production facility we wanted a floor that would be durable and low maintenance, hold up to the chemicals used in our production, be sanitary, and be safe for food handling and for our employees,” explained Steven Cooper, president/general manager of diary manufacturing operations at Continental Diary.
+“For this new production facility we wanted a floor that would be durable and low maintenance, hold up to the chemicals used in our production, be sanitary, and be safe for food handling and for our employees,” explained Steven Cooper, president/general manager of dairy manufacturing operations at Continental Dairy.
 “We also wanted a floor that looks nice, since we have many international customers that will be visiting our new facility.”

-NO CRYING OVER SPLIT MILK
+NO CRYING OVER SPILT MILK

 Usually the company uses a lot of tile floors in their plants, but the general contractor on the job had another idea: A Sikafloor PurCem polyurethane cement flooring system.